-“You have beautiful children”
+- “You have beautiful children”

-“You are doing a great job”
+- “You are doing a great job”

-“What well-behaved children”
+- “What well-behaved children” (my personal favorite)

-A good rule of thumb is, if the response can be “thank you”, it would be a great thing to say to anyone who is appearing overwhelmed with life no matter the circumstance.
+If the response can be “thank you”, it would be a great thing to say to anyone who is appearing overwhelmed with life no matter the circumstance.

 As we support the mothers around us, we support those who are raising the future.
 I feel good about myself and the job I am doing raising my children when I hear compliments, rather than phrases that may suggest that people would rather not be in the same space as me.

 My kids are great kids, but they have their good and bad days the same as I do, and they are kids!
 Let’s foster positivity and let those around us know when they are doing a great job.
-Motherhood (and grocery shopping with 5 kids) is no small task.
+Motherhood (and grocery shopping with little kids) is no small task.

 How do you respond to comments about full hands?